syncfusion-content/wpf-docs/wpf/Themes/Apply Style to custom controls.md

 ---
 ## Apply Style to custom controls

-To apply the build in themes to your derived control using SfSkinManager, you have to set the **SetResourceReference** in the custom control.
+To apply the built-in themes to your derived control using SfSkinManager, you have to set the **SetResourceReference** in the custom control.
 This is required to refer style property of the derived control.

 {% highlight xml %}